Retirement Topics - SIMPLE IRA Contribution Limits

 Salary reduction contributions

-If an employee participates in any other employer plan during the year and has elective salary reductions under those plans, the total amount of the salary reduction contributions that an employee can make to all the plans he or she participates in is limited to $17,500 in 2014 and $18,000 in 2015.
+If an employee participates in any other employer plan during the year and has elective salary reductions under those plans, the total amount of the salary reduction contributions that an employee can make to all the plans he or she participates in is limited to $18,000 in 2015 and 2016.
 See more than one plan.

 Catch-up contributions.
 If permitted by the SIMPLE IRA plan, participants who are age 50 or over at the end of the calendar year can also make catch-up contributions.
-The catch-up contribution limit for SIMPLE IRA plans is $2,500 in 2014 and $3,000 in 2015.
+The catch-up contribution limit for SIMPLE IRA plans is $3,000 in 2015 and 2016.

 Employer matching contributions

 The employer is generally required to match each employee's salary reduction contributions on a dollar-for-dollar basis up to 3% of the employee's compensation.
 This requirement does not apply if the employer makes nonelective contributions instead.

 Lower percentage.
 An employer may choose to make a matching contribution less than 3%, but it must be at least 1% and for no more than 2 out of 5 years.
 See Notice 98-4 for more information.
 The employer must notify the employees of the lower match within a reasonable period before the 60-day election period for the calendar year.